 When adding or modifying a large number of records (10³ and more), the Entity Framework performance is far from perfect.
 The reasons are architectural peculiarities of the framework, and non-optimality of the generated SQL.
 Leaping ahead, I can reveal that saving data through a bypass of the context significantly minimizes the execution time.
 Read More

-This article describes patterns and methods available in ASP.NET Core MVC.
+This tutorial describes patterns and methods available in ASP.NET Core MVC.